 Community Health Collaborative

 Novo Nordisk Inc., a global leader in diabetes care, is making a three- to five-year investment of up to $2.5 million in the health of Trenton’s children and families.
-Novo Nordisk conceived the Community Health Collaborative™, which is coordinated by the Trenton Health Team and is supporting efforts aimed at cultivating healthy lifestyles among grade school children, including healthy food choices and physical activity, along with educational programming for their parents.
+Novo Nordisk conceived the Community Health Collaborative™, which is supporting efforts aimed at cultivating healthy lifestyles among grade school children, including healthy food choices and physical activity, along with educational programming for their parents.

 Focusing on in-school and afterschool programming, plus district-wide wellness policies and their implementation, the Collaborative supports the work of its member organizations in two areas: